13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 A great leader can spot the proverbial “cancer in the locker room” and find a way to demote, transfer, or get rid of them outright.
 Successful people like J.P.
 Morgan knew it was crucial to surround themselves with the brightest minds they could find.

-Morgan knew that he didn’t have all the answers, so he understood the importance of surrounding himself with people more intelligent than himself, which would benefit his business success greatly – which it did.
+Morgan knew that he didn’t have all the answers, so he understood the importance of surrounding himself with people more intelligent than himself.
+This would greatly benefit his business success—which it did.

 3. Integrity/Congruency/Righteousness